akshayhiranwal1/RetrospectiveAPI/README.md

 # RetrospectiveAPI
 Java Api with Spring Boot

-API for Retrospective and Feedbacks with following specification
+APIs for Retrospective and Feedbacks with following specifications -

 using Spring Boot Framework